Uitgelogd

 Switching banks without a hitch

-If switching banks feels like a hassle, why not use our free switching service to transfer all your finances.
-Request the switching service once your account has been opened so that everything will run smoothly.
+If switching banks feels like a hassle, why not use our free Switching Service to transfer all your finances.
+Request the Switching Service once your account has been opened so that everything will run smoothly.
+Please note: You can only use the Switching Service if you are transferring from a Dutch bank.

 Frequently Asked Questions